earlephilhower/arduino-pico/docs/bearssl-client-secure-class.rst

 Because the Pico doesn't have any cryptographic acceleration, TLS connections can take up to 10 or 15 seconds to complete whereas the default `Stream` and `WiFiClent` timeout is only 5 seconds.
 To allow for this large difference, the timeout used for a `WiFiClientSecure::connect()` call is different from that used for a normal read or write (or normal `WiFiClient::connect()` call).

 By default, the connection phase of a TLS `WiFiClientSecure::connect()` is set to 15 seconds (all other read/writes use the value set with `setTimeout`).
-If your application needs to reduce this connection timoeut, simply call:
+If your application needs to reduce this connection timeout, simply call:

 .. code :: cpp